 Shomrim Chairs: Mike Ades, Janice Crane

-Sets general curriculum and policy for the Hebrew School and Religious School, works closely with the Education Director, and proposes the education budget.
+Sets general curriculum and policy for the Hebrew School and Religious School, works closely with the Education Director, and reviews the education budget.
 Also helps with special holiday programming for families.

 Chair: Tina Trent